YuriSizov/boscaceoil-blue/docs/src/notes_and_patterns.md

 ### Action history

 You can always undo any recent change.
 The application remembers the last 40 actions that you performed, and allows you to step back and forth through these actions.
-Press <kbd>Ctrl + Z</kbd> to undo an action, and <kbd>Shift + Ctrl + Z</kbd> to redo the last undone action.
+Press <kbd>Ctrl/Cmd + Z</kbd> to undo an action, and <kbd>Shift + Ctrl/Cmd + Z</kbd> to redo the last undone action.
 This applies to everything you do in _Bosca Ceoil Blue_, not just placing notes.

 ## Key and scale